Feasibility Study for Acorn CO2 SAPLING Transport Infrastructure Project

 - Workstream 4: Feasibility Study Management

-In addition to this a further key workstream around project decision support is being delivered in parallel.
-This involves the assessment of the feasibility of the full Project and preparation of material to support the decision on the next step into front end engineering and design (FEED), the final design stage before committing to constructing and operating a project.
+Outside of the PCI-funded feasability study into the transport infrastructure, work was also completed on the whole-chain project.
+This involved the assessment of the feasibility of the whole-chain project and preparation of material to support the decision on the next step into front end engineering and design (FEED), the final design stage before committing to constructing and operating a project.

 Further Information and Contact Details